-- enact effective policies and procedures - comprehensive training and development
+- enact effective policies and procedures - comprehensive training and development p.40 Two Non-Work-Related Fatalities

-Crew safety

-Corporate reputation and goodwill
+- Crew safety - Corporate reputation and goodwill

 In 2023, our crews registered 14 lost-time injuries in over 20.9 million man hours, mostly arising from relatively minor slips, trips, falls and finger injuries, resulting in a return to pre-Covid lost time injury frequency (LTIF) levels.
 Nevertheless, our injury rates remain low by historical industry standards.